joelouthan/theologic.us/content/posts/here-is-love/2018-06-18-here-is-love-romans-830b-called.md

   - 'Here is Love'
 showtoc: false
 ---
-And here is love: Romans 8:30b <strong>And those whom he predestined he also called…</strong>
+And here is love: Romans 8:30b **And those whom he predestined he also called…**

 So if there was nothing in us to attract, sway, or convinced God to love us and save us, what did God see in us before He saved us?